Rabat, Morocco inaugurates the Mohammed VI Tower. Green, extra-luxury and disaster-proof

 Key points

-Inaugurated in Rabat on the banks of the Bouregreg River is the Mohammed VI Tower, Morocco's new architectural icon and one of the tallest buildings on the entire African continent.
-With its 55 floors, 250 metres high and 102,800 square metres of floor space, the Tower stands out as a symbol of the country's urban and cultural rise.
+Inaugurated in Rabat, on the banks of the Bouregreg River, the Mohammed VI Tower, Morocco's new architectural icon and one of the tallest buildings on the entire African continent.
+With its 55 storeys, 250 metres high and 102,800 square metres of floor space, the Tower stands out as a symbol of the country's urban and cultural rise.

 The project